ephraimduncan/nexum/README.md

 On the client-side we use GraphQL Request to execute GraphQL queries.
 On a development server, you can get a GraphQL playground at http://localhost:3000/api/graphql.

+Update the GraphQL API endpoint  to `http://localhost:3000/api/graphql` in your local development and switch it to `https://<your-deployed-domain>/api/graphql` in production respectively.

 ## License

 MIT &copy; [Ephraim Atta-Duncan](https://github.com/dephraiim)